-the Gazette

-the Montgomery Journal

-but the following are exceptions

-The Bulletin (MCPS)

-The Washington Post

-Italicize titles of movies and plays.
-Examples: Blood Diamonds, Cats, Hamlet and ballets, musicals, and operas.

-Legal citations and legislative acts

-Brown v.
-Board of Education No Child Left Behind Act of 2001

-Resolutions

-The word resolved in resolutions and legislative acts is underlined and printed all caps.
+Put video games in italics: Call of Duty: Warzone, the Call of Duty series.
+Put the titles of shows in italics: The Oprah Show, Law and Order: Special Victims Unit.
+Legal citations and legislative acts Brown v.
+Board of Education No Child Left Behind Act of 2001 Resolutions The word resolved in resolutions and legislative acts is underlined and printed all caps.
 Example: RESOLVED, That all students must complete the HSAs before being cleared to graduate.

-Wording a Resolution

-Sentences expressing a resolution in the main clause require a subjunctive verb in the clause that follows.
+Wording a Resolution Sentences expressing a resolution in the main clause require a subjunctive verb in the clause that follows.
 If the verb in the dependent clause requires the use of the verb "to be," use the form "be" with all three persons (not am, is, or are).

-Example: WHEREAS, The members met and discussed the plans for the new building, be it Resolved, That the decision be deferred until next year.
+Example: WHEREAS, The members met and discussed the plans for the new building, be it RESOLVED, That the decision be deferred until next year.
 If the verb in the dependent clause is other than "be," use the ordinary present tense form, but if not, add "s" for the third person singular or plural.

-Example: WHEREAS, The committee has submitted its report on cafeteria food, now therefore be it Resolved, That the Board approve all the recommendations for improvement.

-Policies and Regulations

-When referring to policies, write-

-Montgomery County Board of Education Policy ABC, Name of Policy, states that...
+Example: WHEREAS, The committee has submitted its report on cafeteria food, now therefore be it RESOLVED, That the Board approve all the recommendations for improvement.
+Policies and Regulations When referring to policies, write- Montgomery County Board of Education Policy ABC, Name of Policy, states that...
 Further reference to the policy should be written as Board Policy ABC, Name of Policy...

-When referring to regulations, write-

-Montgomery County Public Schools Regulation ABC-DE, Name of Regulation, was revised...
+When referring to regulations, write- Montgomery County Public Schools Regulation ABC-DE, Name of Regulation, was revised...
 Further reference to the regulation should be written as MCPS Regulation ABC-DE, Name of Regulation,...

-Attribute personal communications

-Personal communications include letters, memoranda, some email messages, personal interviews, and telephone conversations.
+References Attribute personal communications Personal communications include letters, memoranda, some email messages, personal interviews, and telephone conversations.
 Give the initials as well as the surname of the communicator, and provide as exact a date as possible.
 Example: A. B. Cook, personal communication, December 21, 2006.

-Word Usage

-Attribute articles online

-Attribute material to the author or institution and give the title, URL, and date you accessed the website.
+Email Salutation Etiquette If you're writing to a customer or your boss, follow the conventions of letter writing.
+In this case, that means putting a comma before the direct address (Hi, Fred).
+"Dear Fred" is not the same grammatically, and it takes no comma.
+(Note also that "Hi, Fred" and "Dear Fred" are not formal forms of address, with or without the comma.)
+Attribute articles online Attribute material to the author or institution and give the title, URL, and date you accessed the website.
 (The latter information is important because web pages change frequently.)
 Example: